Demetrioz/Agrigate/README.md

 # Agrigate

-Agrigate is a decentralized application focused on connecting local farms and helping them grow
+Agrigate is an application focused on building and connecting a decentralized food system.

+Full documentation can be found online at [https://agrigate.app](https://agrigate.app).